Folding wing

 A folding wing is a wing configuration design feature of aircraft to save space and is typical of carrier-based aircraft that operate from the limited deck space of aircraft carriers.
 The folding allows the aircraft to occupy less space in a confined hangar because the folded wing normally rises over the fuselage decreasing the floor area of the aircraft.
 Vertical clearance is also limited in aircraft carrier hangar decks.
-In order to accommodate for this, some aircraft such as the Supermarine Seafire and Fairey Gannet have additional hinges to fold the wingtips downward, while others such as the S-3 Viking have folding tails.
-The F-14 Tomcat's variable-sweep wings could be "overswept" to occupy less space.
+In order to accommodate for this, some aircraft such as the Supermarine Seafire and Fairey Gannet have additional hinges to fold the wingtips downward, while others such as the A-5 Vigilante and S-3 Viking have folding tails.
+The F-14 Tomcat's variable-sweep wings can be "overswept" to occupy less space.

 History

 Short Brothers, the world's first aircraft manufacturer, developed and patented folding wing mechanisms for biplane ship-borne aircraft like their Short Folder, the first patent being granted in 1913.
 The Folder's biplane wings were hinged so that they folded back horizontally alongside the fuselage, usually being held in place by latches projecting sideways from the rear of the fuselage.

-The Douglas TBD Devastator was the first naval aircraft to feature hydraulic folding wings.
+In 1935, the Douglas TBD Devastator was the first aircraft to feature hydraulic folding wings, allowing the pilot to fold the wings from the cockpit without requiring other sailors to fold them manually.